 Allison gradually switched her focus to building the body's reserves back up instead of breaking them down.
 She was soon able to have more energy, maintain a beautiful healthy body and the freedom to enjoy life again.

-I felt his work was too important to be forgotten so I’ve dedicated this podcast to bringing light to the truth behind the nutrition industry.
 I’ve gathered information from Ray Peat's articles, interviews and books as well as I’ve been influenced on many ways to apply his philosophy from my friends Josh and Jeanne Rubin at East West Healing and through personally working with Dr. Lita Lee.

 I’ve been applying these principles to myself and I’ve helped countless others on their path to health and vitality.
-Check out my certifications.

-I invite you to think of this as an opportunity to bring in new information and open your heart and mind to the possibility of a new way of being and a new relationship with yourself.
+She invites you to think of this as an opportunity to bring in new information and open your heart and mind to the possibility of a new way of being and a new relationship with yourself.